There have been several types of

 needle on the record.
 Sound quality was scratchy and left an awful lot to be desired.

-Listen to two examples of talking
+Download two examples of a talking

-the links below (MP3 Format), or use right-hand click and select "Save
+right-hand click and select "Save

 seconds of speech accompanies each picture.
 These viewers are